onthegocode/AcceptBlueiFrameWrapper/README.md

 ### 3) Submit and recieve reponse

-On button clicked the submit method will be called returning a promise that you can capture the JSON response using .then() and catch any errors using .catch().
+The submit method will be called returning a promise that you can capture the JSON response using .then() and catch any errors using .catch().
+A Token will be returned in the JSON response allowing you to charge that token later on.
+Make sure to wrap the .submit() method inside a click event.

 ```
 iFrame.submit(dataObj).then(response => {